Dansh20/dansh/README.md

 This is a Telegram Bot written in Python for mirroring files on the Internet to your Google Drive or Telegram.
 ### Fork of [Anasty's Repo](https://github.com/anasty17/mirror-leech-telegram-bot)
-# Extra Features implemented by Arsh :
+# Extra Features implemented by RK :
 - Leech Log
 - Mirror logs
 - Source link logs